 Let any emotions be present without getting involved in them.
 Put them to one side for a few minutes, you can always pick them up afterward.

 Don’t purposely think of anything, though if thoughts arise as they have a tendency to, let them be.
 Don’t get involved with them, let them think themselves.

 Gently be aware of the breathing, breathing in through the nose, and out through the mouth.
 Let the breathing be spontaneous, no need to control it.
 Just let breathing be gentle.

 Now just enjoy standing uprighting and relaxing, noticing breathing in gently through the nose and gently out through the open mouth.
 Don’t think of anything and enjoy yourself.
 You may find your energy flowing and you may even sway a little.
 This energy flow is poetically known as “flowing breeze, swaying willows”.

 After a few minutes (up to 15 minutes if you feel like it) have a gentle thought of an area just below the navel and inside the body and let any energy flow come to a graceful stop.
 Don’t worry if you don’t feel energy flowing, rest assured it is.

 We will be recording a deeper guided audio to enter this relaxed and focused state as if you were attending one of our classes.
-If you want to receive a copy, sign up to our mailing list to the right of this blog post and you’ll be informed when it’s available.
+If you want to receive a copy, sign up for our mailing list and you’ll be informed when it’s available.

 Stay Calm and Grounded